carpentries/instructor-training/episodes/01-welcome.md

 ### How Learning Works

-One of our main emphases will be discussing the "best practices" of teaching.
+One of our main emphases will be discussing the **best practices** of teaching.
 We will be introducing you to a handful of key educational research findings and demonstrating how they can be used to help people learn better and faster.